‘Havoc’ killer: An insider describes Britain’s cancelled Small Agile Battlefield Aircraft

 The P.1234-2 was a more conventional ALF-502 turbofan-powered aircraft with twin fins and side-mounted intakes forward of the wing, like the Hawk.
 It was seen as a reserve should the new propulsion system of the P.1233-1 prove impractical.
 Both configurations included full-span flaperons for manoeuvrability and good short-field performance, an infra-red seeker and laser ranger targeting sensor in the nose and a conventional tricycle undercarriage.

 As the name implied, both were small, with a span of 11 m and maximum take-off weight of five or six tonnes.
 The small size helped survivability, giving low optical and radar signatures.
 The P.1233-1 also had a low infra-red signature, helped by mixing cold air into the engine exhaust.
 The main line departments at Kingston were called in to look into various aspects in more detail and this is where I came in as one of a small team to do a detailed wing design.
 The other two members, Jack Wedderspoon and Ian Cairns, both came from BAe Weybridge, bringing their experience of the Airbus A320 wing design.

 We applied our respective design tools to the project, including CFD methods, and showed that both configurations were able to achieve the design agility target of a 180° turn in five seconds with a 150 m radius.
 SABA was publicly announced in late 1987, but although it reportedly attracted a good deal of enthusiasm from the military, government funding was not forthcoming.

 Convinced?
-Pre-order your copy of our book here
+Order your copy of our book here

 From the cocaine, blood and flying scarves of World War One dogfighting to the dark arts of modern air combat, here is an enthralling ode to these brutally exciting killing machines.